kubernetes/community/contributors/design-proposals/storage/raw-block-pv.md

 provisioners.
 Therefore, in order to create block volume, provisioners need to support `volumeMode` and then create persistent volume with `volumeMode`.

-If a storage and plugin don't have an ability to create raw block type of volume, then `both internal and external provisioner don't need any update` to support `volumeMode` because `volumeMode` in PV and PVC are automatically set to `Filesystem` as a default when these volume object are created.
+If storage and plugin don't have an ability to create raw block type of volume, then `both internal and external provisioner don't need any update` to support `volumeMode` because `volumeMode` in PV and PVC are automatically set to `Filesystem` as a default when these volume object are created.
-However, there is a case that use specifies `volumeMode` as `Block` even if both plugin and provisioner don't support.
-As a result, PVC will be created, PV will be provisioned but both of them will stuck Pending status since `volumeMode` between them don't match.
+However, there is a case that user specifies `volumeMode` as `Block` even if both plugin and provisioner don't support.
+As a result, PVC will be created, PV will be provisioned but both of them will be stuck in Pending status since `volumeMode` between them don't match.
 For this situation, we will add error propagation into persistent volume controller to make it more clear to the user what's wrong.

-If admin provides external provisioner to provision both filesystem and block volume, admin have to carefully prepare Kubernetes environment for their users because both Kubernetes itself and external provisioner have to support block volume functionality.
+If admin provides external provisioner to provision both filesystem and block volume, admin has to carefully prepare Kubernetes environment for users because both Kubernetes itself and external provisioner has to support block volume functionality.
 This means Kubernetes v1.9 or later must be used to provide block volume with external provisioner which supports block volume.